wlodarcd-capgemini/awstraining-backend/modules-description/AWS_CICD_GitHub.md

 * 8h

 ## Entry requirements
-* Completion of AWS Basics module
+* Completion of an AWS Basics module or equivalent knowledge
+  * Note: You may want to check the contents of the AWS Basics module to confirm whether you are familiar with the concepts presented in this training
 * Basic knowledge of any programming language
 * Creation of AWS Sandbox account & Initial login to AWS
 * Creation of IAM technical user and credentials